G1ll0u/MillMix_Jubi/README.md

+## First release of my fork of MillMix that replaces a patch that I posted on Millénaire discord. (bansoukou patch)
 Changelog
 [1.0.5] - 2025-07-04
+### fixes :
 * Removed some log spam
   * ERROR : Could not find a villager type to create
 * Fixed pathfinding (cauldron fix)

 [1.0.4] - 2025-07-04
-## First release of my fork of MillMix that replaces a patch that I posted on Millénaire discord. (bansoukou patch)

 ### Features :
-* Rework of farming feature that makes them wait for crops to get ripe
+* Rework of farming feature that makes them wait for crops to get ripe [DESC TO BE REDONE DONT READ THAT SHIT]
  * **NEW FEATURE** : they will harvest even if some soil blocks are missing (so if some blocks get sucked out by a tornado, they still harvest what remains :D)
     - **FIXED** : they will now finish harvest crops even if farm field is smaller that 64 they won't leave any wheat normally.
 - This mod includes **MillMix**